michelled/weavly.org/src/activities/explore-action-blocks.md

 description: In this activity, learners explore the available action blocks in the Weavly coding environment.
 metaImage: /assets/media/explore_action_blocks-2.png
-metaImageAlt: An illustration showing movement action blocks and dotted paths around them.
+metaImageAlt: "An illustration showing movement action blocks and dotted paths around them.
+There are two large question marks on each side of the image. "
 whatYouNeed: |-
   ### Tools